Roulette Green Payout: Betting on the Unexpected

 Conclusion

-Failing that, the American wheel with its 5.26% House Advantage is the next option but the European wheel is a far better option.
+Failing that, the American wheel with its 5.26% House Advantage is the next option.
+Finally, the Triple Zero wheel is the last option.
+You simply cannot overcome the 7.69% House Advantage.

 Additional Resources

-We have several in-depth articles about roulette – from ‘How to Play Roulette for Beginners’, to ‘How to Win at Roulette’.
-Read them and I guarantee you will find some information you’ve never seen before about this fun and exciting game.
+We have several in-depth articles about roulette – from ‘How to Play Roulette for Beginners’ to ‘How to Win at Roulette’.
+Read them, and I guarantee you will find some information you’ve never seen before about this fun and exciting game.

 Was this guide helpful?